Scotland's A&E performance sinks to new record low

 The previous record low was 63.6% of patients seen on time in the week to September 11.

-The figures are likelty to see renewed opposition calls for Nicola Sturgeon to replace health secretary Humza Yousaf as the NHS enters its over-stretched winter season.
+Labour urged Nicola Sturgeon to sack health secretary Humza Yousaf as the NHS enters its over-stretched winter season.

 The fall in performance times coincided with a sharp rise in attendances, from 24,211 to 26,052.